Police: 8 dead in shooting at FedEx facility in Indianapolis | Law-Order

 Five people were hospitalised after the Thursday night shooting, according to police.
 One of them had critical injuries, police spokesperson Genae Cook said.
 Another two people were treated and released at the scene.
 FedEx said people who worked for the company were among the dead.

-A witness told WTHR-TV that he was working inside the building when he heard gunshots.
+A witness said that he was working inside the building when he heard several gunshots in rapid succession.

-“I see a man come out with a rifle in his hand and he starts firing and he starts yellin' stuff that I could not understand,” Levi Miller said.
+“I see a man come out with a rifle in his hand and he starts firing and he starts yellin' stuff that I could not understand,” Levi Miller told WTHR-TV.
 “What I ended up doing was ducking down to make sure he did not see me because I thought he would see me and he would shoot me.”
-The shooter wasn't immediately identified, and investigators were in the process of conducting interviews and gathering information.
-Cook said it was too early to tell whether the shooter was an employee at the facility.
+Police have not identified the shooter or said whether he was an employee at the facility.

-“We're still trying to ascertain the exact reason and cause for this incident,” she said.
+“We're still trying to ascertain the exact reason and cause for this incident,” Cook said.

-It was the latest in a recent string of mass shootings across the US.
-Last month, eight people were fatally shot at massage businesses across the Atlanta area, and 10 died in gunfire at a supermarket in Boulder, Colorado.
+Craig McCartt, of the Indianapolis police, told NBC Today early Friday that officers still knew “very little.”
+It was the latest in a recent string of mass shootings across the US Last month, eight people were fatally shot at massage businesses across the Atlanta area, and 10 died in gunfire at a supermarket in Boulder, Colorado.

 It was at least the third mass shooting this year in Indianapolis alone.
 Five people, including a pregnant woman, were shot and killed in January, and a man was accused of killing three adults and a child before abducting his daughter during at argument at a home in March.